 NFL Power Rankings Week 4: New week, more confusion across league

-NFL Power Rankings: Where 49ers stand after loss to Broncos originally appeared on NBC Sports Bayarea
+NFL Power Rankings: Eagles sit atop league after Week 3 win originally appeared on NBC Sports Philadelphia

 Last Sunday, I asked if any NFL team was actually good.
 I’m going to double down on that after Sunday’s Week 3 action.